4. Program PCBs for Embedded Systems¶

 3. Coding¶

 During the local session, Rico-san gave us a brief overview of coding for microcontrollers.
-Since I am totally new to coding, this was a really helpful introduction.
+Since I am totally new to coding, this was a helpful introduction.

 I then tried adding an “if else” code based on Wokwi’s example code.